khaftab/web-pulse/README.md

 ```

-Uptime Kuma is now running on http://localhost:3001
+Web Pulse is now running on http://localhost:3001

 More useful PM2 Commands